Fleas – Taming the Creepy Critters

 • Rosemary oil

-And among many natural products now on the market you could try HERBAL FLEA SPRAY by NaturVet for your pets and pet bedding.
-It contains essential oils of Cedar and Rosemary and you can find it in my online store.
+And among many natural products now on the market, you could try all-natural flea spray with an herbal formula for your pets and pet bedding.
+They usually contain essential oils of Cedar and Rosemary and can be found in most pet shops.

-Some people, who prefer a natural approach to flea control, swear by adding brewers yeast or garlic to their pets’ diets.
+Some people, who prefer a natural approach to flea control, swear by adding brewer yeast or garlic to their pets’ diets.

 Use borax on carpets which will dry the fleas out